kevcodez/kevcodez-blog/docs/posts/2020-03-26-secure-spring-boot-app-with-oauth2-aws-cognito/README.md

 Let's quickly initialize a new project using the great [Spring Initializr](https://start.spring.io/).

-Again, we only want to *verify* the tokens sent to our application and make sure the user is authanticated and has the proper roles to execute function.
+Again, we only want to *verify* the tokens sent to our application and make sure the user is authenticated and has the proper roles to execute function.

 We do *not* want to create custom login pages or anything similar in this tutorial.